srikailash/srikailash.github.io/_posts/2020-01-01-Learning-how-to-learn.md

 If you can visualise, you can remember it very well as we can remember pictures better.

 5. Make sure to spend good amount of time on things not related.
+I recognize that reading fiction made me better with memory.